Frequently Asked Questions

 How do changes within browsers regarding privacy and tracking affect Fingerprint?

-Security and privacy policies are rapidly changing; thus, the available signals from a user’s device are very dynamic.
-This requires constant tuning, machine learning, and other advanced techniques to keep our accuracy high.
-Due to this, we invest heavily in this exact area of the business.
+Security and privacy policies are rapidly changing, making the available signals from a user's device highly dynamic.
+This requires constant tuning, machine learning, and other advanced techniques to maintain high accuracy.
+As a result, we invest heavily in this specific area of the business.

-Yes, Fingerprint Pro can be used in compliance with the California Consumer Privacy Act (CCPA).
-Where the CCPA applies, you are the “business” with respect to any personal information collected in connection with the Fingerprint Pro service and Fingerprint processes such data as a the “service provider,” as set forth in the CCPA data processing addendum.
-As a business, it is your responsibility to comply with the CCPA requirements that apply to businesses.
-For example, you will need to provide appropriate notices to data subjects and develop procedures to respond to consumer rights requests.
-The extent to which the CCPA applies and the nature of your obligations as a business under the CCPA will depend on the way you choose to use Fingerprint Pro.
-We recommend working with your legal team to determine the extent to which the CCPA may apply, and how best to address your CCPA compliance obligations.
+Yes, Fingerprint can be used in compliance with the California Consumer Privacy Act (CCPA).
+Where the CCPA applies, you are the “business” with respect to any personal information collected in connection with the Fingerprint service, and Fingerprint processes such data as the “service provider,” as outlined in the CCPA data processing addendum.
+As a business, it is your responsibility to comply with the CCPA requirements applicable to businesses.
+For example, you must provide appropriate notices to data subjects and develop procedures to respond to consumer rights requests.
+The extent to which the CCPA applies and the nature of your obligations as a business under the CCPA will depend on how you choose to use Fingerprint.
+We recommend consulting your legal team to determine the extent to which the CCPA may apply and how best to address your CCPA compliance obligations.
 You can learn more about our compliance and security certifications here.

-No, Fingerprint Pro does not track website traffic automatically.
-Fingerprint Pro provides tools for website owners, who determine the conditions under which website visitors are tracked.
-The website owner must ensure that its use of Fingerprint complies with relevant privacy laws, including addressing notice, consent or opt-out requirements, where necessary, depending on its use and implementation of the Fingerprint Pro technology.
+No, Fingerprint does not automatically analyze website traffic.
+Fingerprint provides tools for website owners, who determine the conditions under which website visitors are identified.
+Website owners are responsible for ensuring their use of Fingerprint complies with relevant privacy laws, including addressing notice, consent, or opt-out requirements, as necessary, based on their use and implementation of Fingerprint.

 Is Fingerprint SOC2 Compliant?

-Fingerprint Pro is primarily designed for fraud detection, which generally does not require consent under most privacy laws.
-However, the extent to which you may need consent depends on where and how you choose to implement and use the Fingerprint Pro technology.
-We recommend working with your legal team to determine how best to address privacy requirements.
+Fingerprint is primarily designed for fraud detection, which generally does not require consent under most privacy laws.
+However, whether you need consent depends on where and how you implement and use Fingerprint.
+We recommend consulting your legal team to determine the best approach to addressing privacy requirements.

 Does Fingerprint collect personal data?